 Corporate strategy is a broad-ranging strategy level that is mandatory for every big organization.
 It involves the approach in which the decision and strategy are implemented to create the most value for the organization.

-To apply this strategy one must look that how different businesses they own fit together and how they affect each other.
+To apply this strategy one must look that how different businesses they own fit together and how they affect each other along with the awareness of global economy overview.

 In addition to this, you must consider the structure and the core aspect of the parent company to optimize human capital, processes, and governance.